Thiyane24/etl-pipeline-moz-economy/README.md

 # ETL Pipeline: Mozambique Economic Data

+**Looking for a custom ETL pipeline for your business?
+[Hire me on Fiverr](https://www.fiverr.com/thiyane24/build-custom-etl-data-pipelines-in-python-and-sql)**

 ## Overview

 This is an ETL (Extract, Transform, Load) pipeline that processes Mozambique's economic data from the World Bank.
 The pipeline extracts data from a CSV file, cleans and standardizes it, loads it into a database, and answers business questions about the data.